 Additional Points to Consider

 - The female athlete triad is not abbreviated “FAT,” perhaps due to the fact that this condition is usually seen precisely when fat is absent.
+Additionally, such a label can be psychologically harmful.

 - The use of oral contraceptive pills (OCPs) or other hormonal replacement techniques chosen by many female athletes may confound the symptoms of the triad.
 For example, OCPs may cause a woman to still bleed monthly without truly ovulating, thus masking this facet of the triad.